- Pennsylvania 1787,

 "There is no reason for renouncing Christianity, or for surrendering to the false religions; nor do I doubt that Christianity will yet prevail over the earth as the waters cover the sea."

 Read as PDF ...
-Some Anti-Slavery Champions, Quaker Anthony Benezet to Republican Senator Charles Sumner
+Christians pioneered Anti-Slavery Movement: Quaker Anthony Benezet to Republican Senator Charles Sumner